GreyAerin/BBALL/README.md

-# BBALL
+# Basketball-rs

-Basketball stats from the terminal
+API Wrapper for balldontlie.io's API for Basketball stats